rafaelsavi/immich-quiz/docs/GAMEPLAY.md

 ### 🔀 Album Shuffle

-In **Album Shuffle**, you get a batch of 5 photos and must match them to map pins or sort them in chronological order.
+In **Album Shuffle**, you get a batch of 3 photos and must match them to map pins or sort them in chronological order.

 #### Your turn

-Each player sees 5 photo cards in a list.
+Each player sees 3 photo cards in a list.

-- **Location mode**: a map appears with pins labeled A, B, C, D, and E. Click a photo card to select it, then click the map pin where you think that photo was taken to assign it.
+- **Location mode**: a map appears with pins labeled A, B, and C. Click a photo card to select it, then click the map pin where you think that photo was taken to assign it.
-- **Date mode**: sort the 5 images into chronological order (from oldest to newest) using the rank buttons next to each photo card.
+- **Date mode**: sort the 3 images into chronological order (from oldest to newest) using the rank buttons next to each photo card.
+Photos automatically auto-sort in real time as timeline ranks are assigned.
 - Press **Submit** when you are finished.
 If a countdown is running, the turn auto-submits when time runs out.

 #### Reveal